Mesothelioma

 Explore our research highlights

 Advancing the care and treatment of mesothelioma depends on a strong foundation of ongoing research, clinical innovation, and evidence-based practice.
-Below is a curated selection of recent research highlights that reflect our continued commitment to improving outcomes for patients affected by this rare and complex disease.
+These research highlights reflect our continued commitment to improving outcomes for patients affected by this rare and complex disease.

 • Targeted treatment for certain mesothelioma patients: Tests a drug called Tazemetostat in patients whose mesothelioma came back or didn’t respond to treatment.
 The drug works by blocking a protein that helps cancer grow, and may be especially helpful for patients with a gene change called BAP1.
 Zauderer MG, Szlosarek PW, Le Moulec S, et al. Lancet Oncol.
 2022.